 In setting the compensation for non-employee directors who do not work principally for entities affiliated with us, the compensation committee considers the significant amount of time that directors spend in fulfilling their duties to the Company, as well as the skill level required.
 The compensation committee may also review competitive compensation data and analysis provided by Longnecker & Associates ("Longnecker").
 In 2009, Longnecker was engaged to provide a formal report and analysis of the compensation paid to our outside non-employee directors.
 This review consisted of reviewing annual retainers, committee fees, and stock compensation levels provided to directors of our peer companies as reported in proxy statements filed in 2009.
-The peer companies, for this purpose, included Terra Industries, Tesoro Corp., Holly Corp., Frontier Oil Corp., Mosaic Co., Murphy Oil Corp., and CF Industries Holdings, Inc. A summary associated with the 2009 report was provided to the compensation.
+The peer companies, for this purpose, included Terra Industries, Tesoro Corp., Holly Corp., Frontier Oil Corp., Mosaic Co., Murphy Oil Corp., and CF Industries Holdings, Inc. A summary associated with the 2009 report was provided to director compensation such as trends and objectives and approach to director compensation.
+The report and analysis produced by Longnecker reflected that the Company's total compensation.
 The report and analysis produced by Longnecker reflected that the Company's total compensation package for its non-employee directors fell below the average of its peers.